 Balancing Protein Consumption on the Ketogenic Diet

 In some people, excess protein can kick them out of ketosis (Volek2012).
 Conversely, others can get into ketosis without restricting protein (Tan-Shalaby2016).
 For muscle building, then, it’s a win-win!
 Even if you need to curb your protein intake to stay in ketosis, less protein is wasted and more is used to drive muscle growth.
+However, priority should be given to protein over ketones!
+You can boost your ketone levels by supplementing with C8 MCT oil, practicing time-restricted eating, and by exercising intensely.

 Human Studies of The Ketogenic Diet for Body Composition and Muscle Growth